hackerb9/vt340test/charset/README.md

 supplement the 7-bit US ASCII character set with accented characters using an 8-bit code, such as Latin-1, or to replace the US ASCII character set completely [XXX check this] with a "national" one, such as "Greek" or "Hebrew".
-The VT340 has tables and fonts for 24 different regions and can show four of them [XXX test this] on the screen simultaneously.
+The VT340 has tables and fonts for [XXX 24?] different regions and can show [XXX four?] of them on the screen simultaneously.

 DEC uses the terms "GL" and "GR" to refer to currently active character sets for the "graphic" characters on the "left" and "right"